- LLM Access To Justice (formerly Clinical Legal Education)

 - Develop skills highly relevant to legal practice, and to gender policy, research and advocacy roles in the voluntary, public and private sectors in the UK, Ireland and beyond;*

 - Successful completion may also open up a range of further study and research options.

-You can apply for this course via the university's Online Application System.
+You can apply for these courses via the university's Online Application System.

-For more information, please contact Eugene McNamee on email@example.com or by telehone on 028 90368618
+For more information, please contact Eugene McNamee on firstname.lastname@example.org or by telephone on 028 90368618